 Extensive world travel has developed A myriad of ideas and new approaches toward botanical art which stimulate each piece I create.
 Exploring different techniques with old and new mediums is an adventure.
 When the expressive lines in nature are added it’s an endless field of visual exploration.

 The “You Are What You Eat” series involves extensive research and creative planning.
 When I view the finished work I smile remembering the particular experiences I have had in exploring and drawing each study.
-The finished piece has it’s own evolution and a history in my mind’s eye.
+The finished piece has its own evolution and a history in my mind’s eye.

-Translating clients’ verbal requests into visual actuality requires discipline in intellectual and artistic challenges into which I enjoy immersing myself.
+Translating clients’ verbal requests into visual actuality requires discipline in intellectual and artistic challenges of which I enjoy immersing myself.
 Commissioned works initiate new avenues of thought, as in the “Dow Jones Chart, 1980-1990”.
 In order to create a botanical piece applicable to a financial institution, I arranged the day lilies to loosely outline the Dow Jones chart for the decade.
 The dead day lily represents “Blue Monday”, 1987.
 The sandblasted glass, framing the watercolor, represents the SEC over looking the market activities.

 The “Book Case Series” brings the eye close to the drawings, obliterating any peripheral vision.
 Viewers are totally immersed in the subject of the drawing, as one looks into a microscope, transporting themselves into the magnified world in solitary states.